canonical/lxd-ui/README.md

     dotrun

-You might want to enable a firewall as `dotrun` exposes an api to start or interact with unprivileged containers on your public ip.
+You should enable a firewall as `dotrun` exposes an api to start or interact with unprivileged containers on your public ip via port `9443`.
+Ensure that the lxd API on port `8443` is open, so `dotrun` can access it.

 First time running `dotrun` will generate certificates for you.
 You can find them in the `keys` folder on the top of this repo.
 Trust them from your local lxd with

     sudo lxc config trust add keys/lxd-ui.crt